 At the swimming pool

 There is nothing better than taking your child to the local swimming pool and spending quality time with them however it can be a hazardous place unless you keep them close to you.
-Active supervision is the key and always keeping your eye on your child is paramount to thier safety.
+Active supervision is the key and always keeping your eye on your child is paramount to their safety.

 Drowning deaths include children under five, those who are non-swimmers and those people who are caught out of their depth.